Lebo-Madikane/system-engineering-devops/shell-redirections/README.md

 2 - A bash script that display contents of two files.

 3 - A bash script that prints the first 10 lines of a file (/etc/passwd).

+4 - A bash script that prints the last 10 lines of a file.